 A user configuration (INI) file can function as a BOOTP or DHCP boot file.
-For more information, see "Creating and importing settings with the config file" on page 157.
+For more information, see "Creating and importing settings with the config file" on page 124.

-If neither of these servers is available, see "Device IP Configuration Utility" on page 167.
+If neither of these servers is available, see "Device IP Configuration Wizard" on page 135.

-BOOTPFor the Rack PDU to use a BOOTP server to configure its TCP/IP settings, it must find a properly configured RFC951-compliant BOOTP server.
+BOOTP: For the product to use a BOOTP server to configure its TCP/IP settings, it must find a properly configured RFC951-compliant BOOTP server.

-In the BOOTPTAB file of the BOOTP server, enter the Rack PDU's MAC address, IP address, subnet mask, and default gateway, and, optionally, a bootup file name.
-Look for the MAC address on the bottom of the Rack PDU or on the Quality Assurance slip included in the package.
+In the BOOTPTAB file of the BOOTP server, enter the product's MAC address, IP address, subnet mask, and default gateway, and, optionally, a bootup file name.
+Look for the MAC address on the bottom of the product or on the Quality Assurance slip included in the package.

-When the Rack PDU reboots, the BOOTP server provides it with the TCP/IP settings.
+When the unit reboots, the BOOTP server provides it with the TCP/IP settings.

-- If you specified a bootup file name, the Rack PDU attempts to transfer that file from the BOOTP server using TFTP or FTP.
-The Rack PDU assumes all settings specified in the bootup file. - If you did not specify a bootup file name, you can configure the other settings of the Rack PDU remotely through its "Web User Interface" on page 108 or "Command Line Interface" on page 28; the user name and password are both apc, by default.
+- If you specified a bootup file name, the unit attempts to transfer that file from the BOOTP server using TFTP or FTP.
+The unit assumes all settings specified in the bootup file. - If you did not specify a bootup file name, you can configure the other settings of the unit remotely through its "Web User Interface" on page 78 or "Command Line Interface" on page 17; the user name and password are both apc, by default.
 To create a bootup file, see your BOOTP server documentation.

-DHCP: You can use an RFC2131/RFC2132-compliant DHCP server to configure the TCP/IP settings for the Rack PDU.

-This section summarizes the Rack PDU's communication with a DHCP server.
-For more detail about how a DHCP server can configure the network settings for a Rack PDU, see "DHCP response options" on page 140.
+DHCP: You can use an RFC2131/RFC2132-compliant DHCP server to configure the TCP/IP settings for your device.
+This section summarizes the unit's communication with a DHCP server.
+For more detail about how a DHCP server can configure the network settings for your device, see "DHCP response options" on page 108.

-- 1. The Rack PDU sends out a DHCP request that uses the following to identify itself: - A Vendor Class Identifier (APC by default) - A Client Identifier (by default, the MAC address of the Rack PDU) - A User Class Identifier (by default, the identification of the application firmware installed on the Rack PDU) - A Host Name (by default, apcXXYYZZ with XXYYZZ being the last six digits of the MAC address of the Rack PDU).
+- 1. The device sends out a DHCP request that uses the following to identify itself: - A Vendor Class Identifier (APC by default) - A Client Identifier (by default, the MAC address of the device) - A User Class Identifier (by default, the identification of the application firmware installed on the device) - A Host Name (by default, apcXXYYZZ with XXYYZZ being the last six digits of the device SKU).
 This is known as DHCP Option 12. - 2.
-A properly configured DHCP server responds with a DHCP offer that includes all the settings that the Rack PDU needs for network communication.
+A properly configured DHCP server responds with a DHCP offer that includes all the settings that the product needs for network communication.
 The DHCP offer also includes the Vendor Specific Information option (DHCP option 43).
-The Rack PDU can be configured to ignore DHCP offers that do not encapsulate the APC cookie in DHCP option 43 using the following hexadecimal format.
-(The Rack PDU does not require this cookie by default.)
+The product can be configured to ignore DHCP offers that do not encapsulate the APC cookie in DHCP option 43 using the following hexadecimal format.
+(The product does not require this cookie by default.)

-Option $43 = 01 \ 04 \ 31 \ 41 \ 50 \ 43$
+Option $$43 = 01 04 31 41 50 43$$